Founder, Esports & Video Games Practice Covington & Burling LLP

 Stuart Irvin is the founder of Covington’s Video Games & Esports practice.
 He worked with Riot Games to develop a franchise-based esports league in North America for the blockbuster game League of Legends.
 He also provided advice to Blizzard in connection with the formation of the Overwatch League and to Activision on the formation of the Call of Duty League.
 His work on esports matters has included the drafting of contracts with media partners, tournament operators, teams, players, sponsors and other stakeholders.
 His clients include Epic Games (publisher of Fortnite), Psyonix Studios (publisher of Rocket League) and Tencent (publisher of Honor of Kings, Arena of Valor and PUBG Mobile).
 The great English essayist and art critic Walter Pater once said “All art constantly aspires towards the condition of music.
 For while in all other kinds of art it is possible to distinguish the matter from the form, and the understanding can always make this distinction, yet it is the constant effort of art to obliterate it.”
 Stuart believes that video games are aspiring towards the condition of music and that a unity of perception where form and matter are one will be a singular achievement of the 21st century.

 Video Games & Esports 101: Opportunities for the Music Industry

-This panel will discuss the current state of the highly popular (and lucrative) video game and esports industries, and the various opportunities they offer to the music industry.
-Panelists working in video games and esports will take us through the formats where they see substantial fan engagement and opportunities for integrating music, such as licensing, concerts and virtual events, how gamers leverage music, and strategies for appealing to the gaming fan base.
+This panel will discuss the current state of the highly popular and lucrative video game and esports industries, and the various opportunities they offer to the music industry.
+Panelists working in video games and esports will take us through the formats where they see substantial opportunities and value for integrating music, such as licensing, concerts and virtual events, and promotional and marketing opportunities.
+Learn how gamers and gaming companies leverage music, how musicians and music companies leverage video games and esports, and strategies for appealing to the unique gaming fan base.